How to build an effective team

 2. Create three rows: Do, Discuss, Decide.
 (2 minutes)

-3. On sticky notes, ask each person to answer the following questions for the person to their left:(10 minutes)
+3. Writing on sticky notes, ask each person to answer the following questions for the person to their left:(10 minutes)

 Do: what are the core activities of their discipline?